WADAA Ltd aims and objectives are: –

 Day tickets can be purchased from our website or from WADAA ticket outlets (details to be found on the website).
 These must be purchased prior to commencement of fishing.
 Any persons fishing with a day ticket must abide by the club rules as stated in this document.

-One junior under 16 may fish for free with an adult day ticket holder (if you have two juniors you will need to buy a second ticket.)
+Two juniors under 16 may fish for free with an adult day ticket holder (if you have more than two juniors fishing then you will need to buy a second ticket).

 All persons fishing WADAA controlled fisheries must have in their possession a current membership card or day ticket (additional identification may be requested and must be provided).
 These must be produced on request to any member or authorised person.
 Any person unable to show proof of membership or entitlement to fish may be requested to leave the fishery and may be subject to further disciplinary or legal action.
 Membership permits and day ticket are not transferable.